awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 ### Configure EC2 Fleet for cost optimization and diversification<a name="ec2-fleet-strategy-cost-optimization-and-diversified"></a>

 To create a fleet of Spot Instances that is both cheap and diversified, use the `lowest-price` allocation strategy in combination with `InstancePoolsToUseCount`\.
-EC2 Fleet automatically deploys the least expensive combination of instance types and Availability Zones based on the current Spot price across the number of Spot pools that you specify\.
+EC2 Fleet automatically deploys the least expensive combination of instance types and Availability Zones based on the current Spot price across the number of Spot capacity pools that you specify\.
 This combination can be used to avoid the most expensive Spot Instances\.

 ### Configure EC2 Fleet for capacity optimization<a name="ec2-fleet-strategy-capacity-optimized"></a>

 With Spot Instances, pricing changes slowly over time based on long\-term trends in supply and demand, but capacity fluctuates in real time\.
 The `capacity-optimized` strategy automatically launches Spot Instances into the most available pools by looking at real\-time capacity data and predicting which are the most available\.
 This works well for workloads such as big data and analytics, image and media rendering, machine learning, and high performance computing that may have a higher cost of interruption associated with restarting work and checkpointing\.
 By offering the possibility of fewer interruptions, the `capacity-optimized` strategy can lower the overall cost of your workload\.

+Alternatively, you can use the `capacity-optimized-prioritized` allocation strategy and then set the order of instance types to use from highest to lowest priority\.
+You can set the same priority for different instance types\.
+EC2 implements the instance type priorities on a best\-effort basis, but optimizes for capacity first\.
+This is a good option for workloads where the possibility of disruption must be minimized, but also the preference for certain instance types matters\.
+Using priorities is supported only if your fleet uses a launch template\.
+Note that when you set the priority for `capacity-optimized-prioritized`, the same priority is also applied to your On\-Demand Instances if the `AllocationStrategy` is set to `prioritized`\.

 ### Choose the appropriate allocation strategy<a name="ec2-fleet-allocation-use-cases"></a>

 You can optimize your fleet based on your use case\.

+If your fleet runs workloads that may have a higher cost of interruption associated with restarting work and checkpointing, then use the `capacity-optimized` strategy\.
+This strategy offers the possibility of fewer interruptions, which can lower the overall cost of your workload\.

-If your fleet is small or runs for a short time, the probability that your Spot Instances will be interrupted is low, even with all of the instances in a single Spot Instance pool\.
+If your fleet is small or runs for a short time, the probability that your Spot Instances will be interrupted is low, even with all of the instances in a single Spot capacity pool\.
 Therefore, the `lowest-price` strategy is likely to meet your needs while providing the lowest cost\.

-If your fleet is large or runs for a long time, you can improve the availability of your fleet by distributing the Spot Instances across multiple pools\.
+If your fleet is large or runs for a long time, you can improve the availability of your fleet by distributing the Spot Instances across multiple pools using the `diversified` strategy\.
 For example, if your EC2 Fleet specifies 10 pools and a target capacity of 100 instances, the fleet launches 10 Spot Instances in each pool\.
 If the Spot price for one pool exceeds your maximum price for this pool, only 10% of your fleet is affected\.
 Using this strategy also makes your fleet less sensitive to increases in the Spot price in any one pool over time\.
 With the `diversified` strategy, the EC2 Fleet does not launch Spot Instances into any pools with a Spot price that is equal to or higher than the [On\-Demand price](https://aws.amazon.com/ec2/pricing/)\.

 To create a cheap and diversified fleet, use the `lowest-price` strategy in combination with `InstancePoolsToUseCount`\.
-You can use a low or high number of Spot pools across which to allocate your Spot Instances\.
-For example, if you run batch processing, we recommend specifying a low number of Spot pools \(for example, `InstancePoolsToUseCount=2`\) to ensure that your queue always has compute capacity while maximizing savings\.
-If you run a web service, we recommend specifying a high number of Spot pools \(for example, `InstancePoolsToUseCount=10`\) to minimize the impact if a Spot Instance pool becomes temporarily unavailable\.
+You can use a low or high number of Spot capacity pools across which to allocate your Spot Instances\.
+For example, if you run batch processing, we recommend specifying a low number of Spot capacity pools \(for example, `InstancePoolsToUseCount=2`\) to ensure that your queue always has compute capacity while maximizing savings\.
+If you run a web service, we recommend specifying a high number of Spot capacity pools \(for example, `InstancePoolsToUseCount=10`\) to minimize the impact if a Spot capacity pool becomes temporarily unavailable\.

-If your fleet runs workloads that may have a higher cost of interruption associated with restarting work and checkpointing, then use the `capacity-optimized` strategy\.
-This strategy offers the possibility of fewer interruptions, which can lower the overall cost of your workload\.

 ## Configure EC2 Fleet for On\-Demand backup<a name="ec2-fleet-on-demand-backup"></a>